 Darjeeling: A History of the World’s Greatest Tea happens to be my first book of the New Year, and it’s quite possibly the most well-rounded read about the region I have come across, not just limiting itself to tea.

 The book manages to combine the history of Darjeeling with its present and even manages to give us a glimpse into the future while keeping its primary focus on tea.

-Jeff Koehler occasionally romanticises the region as if he was writing a travelogue and speaks as much about the commodity it is most famous for as about the people that inhabit and are responsible for manufacturing it.
+Jeff Koehler occasionally romanticizes the region as if he was writing a travelogue and speaks as much about the commodity it is most famous for as about the people that inhabit and are responsible for manufacturing it.

-His insider’s view into the making of tea right from the plantation stage till the time it is served up in homes, thanks due to the uninterrupted access he has to the many plantations and their managers, is what gives the book a gentle yet substantial flavouring.
+His insider’s view into the making of tea right from the plantation stage till the time it is served up in homes, thanks due to the uninterrupted access he has to the many plantations and their managers, is what gives the book a gentle yet substantial flavoring.

 The more I think about it, the more I feel these books are essential reading material for everyone.

-In their own way, the stories from these books speak of the special relationship humans share with food, beyond it being a requirement to survive.
+In their own way, the stories from these books speak of the special relationship humans share with food beyond it being a requirement to survive.

 What makes these stories all the more interesting is the spotlight on people behind the scenes that work tirelessly to present us with culinary genius… and that makes all the difference in the end.